moonsharp-devs/moonsharp_org/debugger.md

 <div class="alert alert-info" role="alert">
-NOTE : Your users will have to install the <a href="https://marketplace.visualstudio.com/items?itemName=xanathar.moonsharp-debug">MoonSharp Debug extension for VsCode.
+NOTE : Your users will have to install the <a href="https://marketplace.visualstudio.com/items?itemName=xanathar.moonsharp-debug">MoonSharp Debug extension for VsCode.</a>

 Unlike other debug extensions, The MoonSharp VSCode debugger extension supports commands from the Debug Console window.
 Type ``!help`` to get a list of available commands.
 </div>